UnlyEd/next-right-now/README.md

     - `types`: Shared types (for re-usability)
         - `data`: Types that are data-related, basically those that are related to a database record
     - `utils`: Various utilities

 ---

+# FAQ

+> Q: I wanted to understand how the i18next integration works.
+How is the `i18nextInstance` passed to react?
+It seems to be passed to the `Layout` component, but the `Layout` component never uses it.
+So how does this work?

+- The i18nextInstance isn't necessary to perform translations actually, it's forwarded as a utility.
+- Manipulating the i18nextInstance is not often necessary, using import { Trans, useTranslation } from 'react-i18next'; is what you'll need most of the time when translating content.
+- See [`Layout.tsx`](https://github.com/UnlyEd/next-right-now/blob/eb509517199e91a0b1cc646848654c257ca30666/src/components/Layout.tsx#L416), that's where the Layout component passes down to the react tree the `i18nextInstance` defined in [`_app.tsx`](https://github.com/UnlyEd/next-right-now/blob/8cdebadea0a03b6f60709bc1ad673f90bdd4becb/src/pages/_app.tsx#L172)
+- The `i18next` library is actually initiated in [i18nextLocize.ts](https://github.com/UnlyEd/next-right-now/blob/3458fa30aecd0dc95ebd2abfeb20c2e45c76a09f/src/utils/i18nextLocize.ts)

+---